hipc-book/hipc-book.github.io/_lectures/10-heterogeneous_programming.md

 We could simply apply the performance portability metric to this synthetic data but this may mean that we lose some information about how the performance portability metric changes as we add and remove platforms from the evaluation set.

-Figure 7 shows this, showing the application efficiency as systems are added to its evaluation set in descending order of efficiency.
+Figure 7 shows a _cascade plot_, where we can observe the application efficiency as systems are added to the evaluation set in descending order of efficiency.
+In the plot on the right side we can see the single value performance portability, but with the left side of the plot, we can see how the application efficiency changes as new systems are added, and we can easily highlight which platforms might be most damaging to our performance portability (e.g. we can see that the "Multi-Target" application achieves very good efficiency until platform "B" is added to the evaluation set).

 ![A cascade plot of performance portability for a synthetic dataset](../../assets/unit-10/synthetic-cascade.png)
 _**Figure 7:** A cascade plot showing how performance portability changes as platforms are added to the evaluation set_